-Medical Staff Vote: 12.22.17 Quality and Professional Affairs: 03.27.18
+UH and James Bylaws Committee: 10.09.17 James Bylaws Committee: 12.01.17 MSAC: 12.08.17 Medical Staff Vote: 12.22.17 Quality and Professional Affairs: 03.27.18 MC Board: 04.04.18 UBOT: 04.06.18

-- (G) Resumption of clinical activities following a leave of absence: - (1) A member of the medical staff or credentialed provider shall request a leave of absence in writing for good cause shown such as medical reasons, educational and research reasons or military service to the chief of clinical service and the director of medical affairs.
-Such leave of absence shall be granted at the discretion of the chief of the clinical service and the director of medical affairs provided, however, such leave shall not extend beyond the term of the member's or credentialed provider's current appointment.
-A member of the medical staff or credentialed provider who is experiencing health problems that may impair his or her ability to care for patients has the duty to disclose such impairment to his or her chief of clinical department and the director of medical affairs and the member or credentialed provider shall be placed on immediate medical leave of absence until such time the member or credentialed provider can demonstrate to the satisfaction of the director of medical affairs that the impairment has been sufficiently resolved and can request for reinstatement of clinical activities.
-During any leave of absence, the member or credentialed provider shall not exercise his or her clinical privileges, and medical staff responsibilities and prerogatives shall be inactive. - (2) The member or credentialed provider must submit a written request for the reinstatement of clinical privileges to the chief of the clinical service.
+(G) Resumption of clinical activities following a leave of absence:

+(1) A member of the medical staff or credentialed provider shall request a leave of absence in writing for good cause shown such as medical reasons, educational and research reasons or military service to the chief of clinical service and the director of medical affairs.
+Such leave of absence shall be granted at the discretion of the chief of the clinical service and the director of medical affairs provider, however, such leave shall not extend beyond the term of the member's or credentialed provider's current appointment.
+A member of the medical staff or credentialed provider who is experiencing health problems that may impair his or her ability to care for patients has the duty to disclose such impairment to his or her chief of clinical department and the director of medical affairs that the impairment to his or her chief of clinical department and the director of medical affairs that the impairment has been sufficiently resolved and can request for reinstatement of clinical activities.
+During any leave of absence, the member or credentialed provider shall not exercise his or her clinical privileges, and medical staff responsibilities and prerogatives shall be inactive.

+(2) The member or credentialed provider must submit a written request for the reinstatement of clinical privileges to the chief of the clinical service.
 The chief of the clinical service shall forward his recommendation to the credentialing committee which, after review and consideration of all relevant information, shall forward its recommendation to the medical staff administrative committee and the quality and professional affairs committee of the Wexner medical center board.
-The credentials committee, the director of medical affairs, the medical director of credentialing, the chief of the clinical service or the medical staff administrative committee shall have the authority to require any documentation, including advice and consultation from the member's or credentialed provider's treating physician or the committee for practitioner health that might have a bearing on the medical staff member's or credentialed provider's ability to carry out the clinical and educational responsibilities for which the medical staff is seeking privileges.
-Upon return from a leave of absence for medical reasons the medical staff member or credentialed provider must demonstrate his or her ability to exercise his or her clinical privileges upon return to clinical activity. - (3) All members or credentialed providers of the medical staff who take a leave of absence for medical or non-medical reasons must be in good standing on the medical staff upon resumption of clinical activities.
+The credentials committee, the director of medical affairs, the medical director of credentialing, the chief of the clinical service or the medical staff administrative committee any documentation, including advice and consultation from the member's or credentialed provider's treating physician or the committee for practitioner health that might have a bearing on the medical staff member's or credentialed provider's ability to carry out the clinical and educational responsibilities for which the medical staff member or credentialed provider must demonstrate his or her ability to exercise his or her clinical staff member or credentialed provider must demonstrate his or her ability to exercise his or her clinical activity.

+(3) All members or credentialed providers of the medical staff who take a leave of absence for medical or non-medical reasons must be in good standing on the medical staff upon resumption of clinical activities.
 No member shall be granted leave of absence in excess of his or her current appointment and the usual procedure for appointment and reappointment, including deadlines for submission of application as set forth in this rule will apply irrespective of the nature of the leave.
 Absence extending beyond his or her current term of failure to request reinstatement of clinical privileges shall be deemed a voluntary resignation from the medical staffand of clinical privileges, and in such event, the member or credentialed provider shall not be entitled to a hearing or appeal.

-UH and James Bylaws Committee: 10.09.17 James Bylaws Committee: 12.01.17

-Medical Staff Vote: 12.22.17 Quality and Professional Affairs: 03.27.18
+UH and James Bylaws Committee: 10.09.17 James Bylaws Committee: 12.01.17 MSAC: 12.08.17 Medical Staff Vote: 12.22.17 Quality and Professional Affairs: 03.27.18 MC Board: 04.04.18 UBOT: 04.06.18 nd in such event, the member or